Why Is Katie Ledecky So Good At 1500

 Q: What is VO2 max, and why is it important for 1500m swimmers?

-A: VO2 max represents the maximum amount of oxygen the body can utilize during intense exercise.
-It's a key indicator of aerobic fitness and endurance capacity.
+A: VO2 max represents the maximum amount of oxygen the body can apply during intense exercise.
+In real terms, it's a key indicator of aerobic fitness and endurance capacity.
 A higher VO2 max allows swimmers to sustain high levels of exertion for longer periods, a crucial advantage in the 1500m.

 Q: How does lactate threshold affect performance in the 1500m?